 Rainwater Harvesting Laws in California

 It is completely legal to collect rainwater in California.
-You can capture water off of any manmade impervious surface, including roofs and parking lots.
+You can capture water from any manmade impervious surface, including roofs and parking lots.
 Many places in California offer financial incentives for harvesting rainwater, including generous rebates.
 Under a 2019 law, rainwater harvesting systems are not included in property tax assessments.

 You do not need a permit to install a rainwater catchment system in CA in these situations: